videojs/http-streaming/README.md

 the next segment.
 It is invoked by the tech immediately before a new segment is downloaded.
 You can override this function to provide your adaptive streaming logic.
-You must, however, be sure to return a valid media playlist object that is present in `player.vhs.master`.
+You must, however, be sure to return a valid media playlist object that is present in `player.tech().vhs.master`.

 Overridding this function with your own is very powerful but is overkill for many purposes.
 Most of the time, you should use the much simpler